 Dunalley buffer intertidal fence

-Despite the loss of a significant number (30%) of the release devils through roadkill, monitoring indicates the population has re-established and has been breeding successfully.
+Despite the loss of a significant number (30%) of the release devils through roadkill, monitoring indicates the population successfully re-established and has been slowly increasing.
+Our trapping survey in July 2019 estimated the Forestier population to be around 80 individuals; with approximately 120 devils on the whole Peninsula.
 The Peninsula is now an incredibly special place for devils as it harbors the only bio-secure population of wild-living devils within their natural range (there were no devils on Maria Island

 prior to their introduction in 2012).

 The Dunbabin family releasing a devil on their property Bangor.

 The devils released onto the Peninsula were sourced from captive managed facilities and STDP has since learned that the longer devils spend in captivity (there have been more than four generations born in captivity in the insurance population), the greater the chance of them being hit by vehicles.
 Roadkill mitigation strategies now involve only translocating wild-born devils from Maria Island.

 Tasmanian devil imps suckling from mum

 The devil population on the Peninsula is managed as part of the Tasmanian devil insurance meta-population

 * and will be supplemented with additional devils to increase and maintain genetic diversity.